androidx/constraintlayout/demoProjects/ExamplesComposeMotionLayout/README.md

 #### Motion Layout as Collapsing toolbar for Lazy column

-This is based on using
+This is based on using a Box to capture the scrolls of the LazyColumn within.
 ```kotlin
         Box(
             Modifier